 Yes, Hawaiʻi is a US state, but it is the most isolated land mass in the world.
-In the center of the Pacific it has influence from all it's neighbors, including island cultures you probably never heard of, like Chuuk and Palau, along with Japan, Korea, China, New Zealand, Australia, and so many others.
+In the center of the Pacific, it has influences from all its neighbors, including Japan, Korea, China, the Philippines and Pacific Islands you may have never heard of.

-In addition if you spend the time to research the history of Hawaiʻi you will find strong roots of a kingdom which, like Kilauea, lives just under the surface and has a strong influence on life here.
+In addition, if you spend the time to research the history of Hawaiʻi you will find strong roots of a kingdom which, like Kilauea volcano, lives just under the surface and has a strong influence on life here.
 As such it is best to treat the culture with as much respect as any foreign country.

 Slightly different from the college...